Ethereum is no longer absent: Virtuals ACP opens the door to the AI trillion-dollar economy

 TVL brings capital;

-Virtuals ACP: The Long-Awaited Rain After Drought for Ethereum
+Virtuals ACP: The long-awaited rain for Ethereum

-In simple terms, ACP acts as a “business contract” and common language between AI Agents, defining how to initiate cooperation, negotiate terms, complete transactions, and evaluate outcomes.
+In simple terms, ACP acts as a “business contract” and common language between AI agents, defining how to initiate cooperation, negotiate terms, complete transactions, and evaluate outcomes.

 It features the following characteristics: